Torqeedo for future

-Torqeedo, the world leader in electric boating, provided electric support vessels to help Team Malizia leave the dock and travel safely out of the harbour to avoid using the small onboard engine.
-Millions around the globe will follow Team Malizia on their journey west – with their hearts and via social media.
+Torqeedo, the world leader in electric boating, provided electric support vessels to help Team Malizia leave the dock and travel safely out of the harbor to avoid using the small onboard engine.
+Millions around the globe will follow Team Malizia on their westward journey – with their hearts and via social media.

 Sailing across the Atlantic in August, against the prevailing winds, is an adventure.
-But the trip is also a powerful symbol: The team will demonstrate that it is indeed possible to switch to climate neutral mobility.
-The challenge might still be substantial, but the technology exists and is maturing every year.
+But the trip is also a powerful symbol, as the team will demonstrate it is indeed possible to switch to climate-neutral mobility.
+The challenge might still be substantial, but the technology exists and is maturing year for year.

-As estimated by the non-profit Atmosfair, a round trip between the UK to New York per plane contributes approximately 3.4 metric tons of CO2 to the atmosphere, per passenger – according to Eurostat that’s almost 50% of the average yearly carbon footprint per person in the EU (7.2 tons).
-While avoiding air travel is a powerful way to reduce carbon emissions, marine combustion engines also emit high levels of nitrogen oxides, sulfur oxides and particulates.
+As estimated by the non-profit Atmosfair, a round trip from the UK to New York by plane emits approximately 3.4 metric tons of CO2 per passenger into the atmosphere.
+According to Eurostat, that is almost 50% of the average annual carbon footprint per person in the EU (7.2 tons).
+While avoiding air travel is a powerful way to reduce carbon emissions, marine combustion engines also emit high levels of nitrogen oxides, sulfur oxides, and particulates.
 Driving a boat powered by a single 80-horsepower outboard for one hour emits pollution equivalent to more than 350 automobiles driving at highway speed for the same amount of time.

-Team Malizia is deeply involved in the fight against climate change and this is reflected by their technological set-up: The high-tech foiling sailboat Malizia II is equipped with solar panels and underwater turbines to generate electricity during the journey (the onboard engine will only be used in emergencies).
-Torqeedo-powered electric boats assist Team Malizia with docking, towing, passenger transport and general harbour support that would typically be provided by combustion-powered boats.
-With good reason: Switching to electric drives reduces CO2 by up to 95% (depending on the vessel’s usage pattern and the source of the electricity used for charging).
+Team Malizia is deeply involved in the fight against climate change, as their technological set-up shows.
+The high-tech foiling sailboat Malizia II is equipped with solar panels and underwater turbines to generate electricity during the journey, with the onboard engine only being used in an emergency.
+Torqeedo-powered electric boats assist Team Malizia with docking, towing, passenger transport, and the general harbor support typically provided by combustion-powered boats.
+There is a good reason: Switching to electric drives reduces CO2 emissions by up to 95% – depending on the vessel’s usage pattern and the source of the electricity used for charging.

-“At Torqeedo we are working to change the way the world moves on the water, making it cleaner, safer and more sustainable”, said CEO and co-founder, Dr. Christoph Ballin.
-“We strongly support Team Malizia and the work they do and are thrilled to play a part in helping them complete their mission.”
+“At Torqeedo we are working to change the way the world moves on water, making it cleaner, safer and more sustainable,” says CEO and co-founder Dr. Christoph Ballin.
+“We strongly support Team Malizia and the work they do, and are thrilled to play a part in helping them complete their mission.”

 Each day, up to 2,500 planes fly across the Atlantic.
 Of course, not every one of the tens of thousands of airline passengers can sail across the ocean instead.
-But, the zero-emission transatlantic crossing could help to change our perspective on when air travel really is necessary, and which options are technologically feasible.
+But this zero-emission transatlantic crossing could help to change our perspective on when air travel really is necessary, and what options are technologically feasible.